Baby Keeps Pulling Away While Breastfeeding

 Your milk flow is too fast or too slow

-It’s all too easy to feel pressure from social media and worry your milk isn’t enough.
+It’s all too easy to feel pressure from social media and worry that your milk isn’t enough.

 Don’t worry about slow milk flow